xiam/resp/README.md

 The `resp` package provides methods for encoding and decoding data using the [RESP][1] format.

+Please note that the API of this package is not completely defined and **may change anytime**.

 ## Installation

 Use `go get` to instal or upgrade (`-u`) the `resp` package: